stevavoliajvar/stop_cloudflare/PEOPLE.md

 "The stupidest thing now a days #cloudflare asking #captcha everytime. #cloudflare i use Mac please dont give shitty explanation of #malware" by @[_danielchris](https://twitter.com/_danielchris/status/725628300253515776)

+"Thanx 4 making it impossible 2 use your site because I use a vpn-connection.
+Please go away from cloudflare because they suck" by @[Curiosity63](https://twitter.com/Curiosity63/status/814219352824250368)

+"You know what, dear Cloudflare?
+Go away.
+Please.
+Now. #DontBlockTOR" by @[ChristianTanner](https://twitter.com/ChristianTanner/status/900654039440003072)

 "Cloudflare is shit, dont use it" by @[raz_c](https://twitter.com/raz_c/status/436534703873884160)

 "Oh shit guys, the Internet's here.
 CloudFlare #dontblocktor" by @[abditum](https://twitter.com/abditum/status/715353710780489728)